yongxuUSTC/sednn/clean2clean_verify/readme.txt

 We train the model using the standard TIMIT training set and using the standard TIMIT test set as testing.

 The final PESQ on the TIMIT test utterance can be as high as 4.4 (The PESQ value range is [0, +4.5], higher better)

+Steps:

+step0: modify the config.py for your paths
+step1: python prepare_fea.py
+step3: python main_train_sednn_keras_v2.py
+step4: python main_decode_sednn_keras.py
+step5: ./pesq ref.wav enh.wav +16000

 The training loss can be as low as "zero"!!!!